liborty/TokenCrypt/README.md

 Once a directory has been compressed and encrypted, it is on subsequent occasions possible to update the keys and outdir directories (the archive) with option -u.
 This will add or recode just the new and updated files.
 New files are added (marked with a:) and more recent existing files are updated (marked with u:).
 When the recursive option -r is in use, the same will be applied to subdirectories.
 Capital letters A,U denote these two operations when applied to whole directories.

 In order for the state of the new indir and its archive to match again exactly one-to-one, an archive can be also cleaned up with option -c.
 Files no longer existing in indir will then be deleted (marked with d:) from the archive.
-With `-r -c` options, possibly whole directories can be deleted and marked with D:.
+With `-ruc` options, possibly whole directories can be deleted and marked with D:.

 Caution should be exercised when using the -c option, as any files that had been inadvertently deleted from indir will then be removed from the archive as well.
 For added safety, option `-c` is deliberately made explicit and separate from `-u`.
 Thus using `-u` alone is the *cautious updating mode*, which never deletes anything from the archive.
 However, it will still overwrite existing files with their new, possibly erroneus, versions.
 Beware that this can cause loss of previously useful content.
 Of course, this is true in general, whenever changing any files by any means, anywhere.